 Based on this passage one can see that the first three types of nihilism; moral, epistemological, and cosmic, each negate meaning from an important area of life where human beings have traditionally searched for it.
 For most of history people have assumed that an objective basis for meaning is required – an assumption the validity of which we will examine in a later lecture – and as we will see in this lecture this has led to the positing of alternate worlds where such objective meaning can be found.

 But when one comes to deny an absolute or objective basis for value, truth, or meaning it becomes very difficult not to slip into nihilism.
 For example in the case moral nihilism in rejecting the objectivity of moral principles one is claiming that it would not be correct to speak of such principles as being true or false, rather they are dependent on subjective opinions and thus meaningless.

 When one accepts these first three types of nihilism one is likely to reach the more general type of nihilism – existential nihilism.
 Existential nihilism can in a way be seen as encompassing the three other types because when one denies meaning in life they are also explicitly or implicitly denying meaning in the areas covered by the other three types.
 If one denies that moral principles and truths actually exist intrinsic to the universe, and if one believes that the universe is utterly indifferent or even hostile to human hopes and concerns, then one will most likely become an existential nihilist and claim that life is depressingly meaningless and absurd.

-Existential nihilism is not only is it the type that is usually being referred to when the term nihilism is used on its own, but it is also the type of nihilism Nietzsche was most interested in.
+Existential nihilism is not only the type that is usually being referred to when the term nihilism is used on its own, but it is also the type of nihilism Nietzsche was most interested in.